devnull-twitch/neos-ws-lambda/README.md

 This app will start a HTTP server on port 8081 and provide a few endpoints:

-* POST `/lambda/{namespace}`   Initialize a common namespace.
-A namespace is a container for a bunch of persistent variables.
-As a body provide a valid JSON array of strings.
-Each string will be setup as an empty persistent variable...
-Why?
-Why not I guess.
+* POST `/lambda`   Initialize a session.
+A session is a container for a bunch of persistent variables.
+As a body you can provide some initial persistent variables like `a=1|b=hello`.
+It returns the session token to use for all lambda calls and
-* POST `/lambda/{namespace}/{function name}`   Adds a function with the given name to an internal list of lambda functions.
+* POST `/lambda/{session token}/{function name}`   Adds a function with the given name to an internal list of lambda functions.
 As body provide lua code that will be executed in its own state when called
-* GET/WS `/connect/{namespace}`   Endpoint to connect to via websocket
+* GET/WS `/connect/{session token}`   Endpoint to connect to via websocket

 The websocket connection allows you to send the name of lambda function prior setup via the HTTP call metioned above.

 ## lua API

 The lua state is injected with a table called `neos`.
-There are 3 functions on that table.
+There are 5 functions on that table.
 * neos.persist(varName, varValue) Saves var on an internal map.
 * neos.load(varName) Reads var from internal stack and returns whatever was stored
-* neos.update(varName) Send the current value of var to the websocket connection
+* neos.send(varName, varValue) Send the varValue as VarName to the ws client
+* neos.tonumber(val) Converts the given string to a number
+* neos.tostring(val) Converts given value to a string

 ## Example

 ```
-POST /lambda/test
-["a", "b"]

-POST /lambda/test/init
+POST /lambda
-neos.persist("a", "1")
-neos.persist("b", "2")
+a=1|b=3
+< abc123

-POST /lambda/test/fn1
+POST /lambda/abc123/fn1
-local a = tonumber(neos.load("a"))
+a = neos.tonumber(neos.load("a"))
-local a = a + 1
+a = a + 1
+max = math.max(a, b)
 neos.persist("a", a)
-neos.update("a")
+neos.send("max", max)

-WS /connect/test
+WS /connect/abc123
-> init
 > fn1
-< a|2
+< max|3
 > fn1
+< max|3
+> fn1
-< a|3
+< max|4
 ```